hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 ```
 * Note: While the above sequence shows microwatt running all the way to a micropython input prompt, actually providing input did not work.
 Until this is fixed please use the prebuilt ../micropython/firmware.bin instead of ../micropython/ports/powerpc/build/firmware.bin if you want to provide input.

-## Install Vivado 2024.1

-* Install Vivado 2024.1 (skip this step if you are running in the CDAC build environment as your VM will have Vivado pre-installed)
+## Install Vivado 2024.1 - in the CDAC environment Vivado is pre-installed.

 ----- Vivado and installer dependencies
 ```